cfsamson/azure-jwt/README.md

 3. That the token is not expired
 4. That the token is not used before it's valid
 5. That the token is not issued in the future
-6. That the algorithm the token tells us to use is the same as we use*
+6. That the algorithm the token header specifies the right algorithm*

 * Note that we do NOT use the token header to set the algorithm for us, look [at this article for more information on why that would be bad](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/)